donpaul120/PDataStore/README.md

 # PDataStore

 #Synopsis
-PDataStore retrieves data from a data-source in html, saves the data into memory and provides quick access to this data.
+PDataStore retrieves data from a data-source in an HTMLElement, saves the data into memory and provides quick access to this data.
 You can therefore also convert stored data to certain HTMLElements e.g HTMLSelectElement options